Garda Youth Diversion Programme

 • The child’s previous involvement in the programme

-The Director is obliged to direct a JLO to give notice in writing to the parents or guardians of a child who is admitted to the programme.
-This notice includes the type of criminal or anti-social behaviour in respect of which a caution is to be given.
-It also states whether or not the caution is to be formal or informal.
-The parents or guardians are obliged to attend the cautioning process.
+The Director directs a JLO to give notice in writing to the parents or guardians of a child who is admitted to the programme.
+This notice includes:

 Any child who has been admitted to the Diversion Programme is protected from:

-• prosecution for the criminal behaviour, or
+• Prosecution for the criminal behaviour that caused their admission, or

 Formal cautions are more serious than informal cautions.